 In the Transition Period wages will be abolished by reason of the abolition of hired labour.
 The producer will not be a hired worker, but an active and equal member of the producers' commune from whom no-one will deduct surplus value.
-Every participant will receive, not wages, but an equal share of the public wealth in whose production he participates sections of the crafts and home industries which will no be part of the communistic economy, the latter will enter into suitable contractual relations concerning the use of the public communications services with the individual units through the offices of their co-operative associations.
+Every participant will receive, not wages, but an equal share of the public wealth in whose production he participates equally with everyone else. this share of the public sections of the crafts and home industries which will no be part of the communistic economy, the latter will enter into suitable contractual relations concerning the use of the public communications services with the individual units through the offices of their co-operative associations.